-Electrochemical aluminum oxide technology is a technology based on a combination of the process of anodic oxidation (anodization) of aluminum with well-mastered microelectronic base operations (vacuum metal deposition and photolithography) for use in electrical engineering, electronics and semiconductor industries.
+Electrochemical aluminum oxide technology is the technology based on a combination of the process of anodic oxidation (anodization) of aluminum with well-mastered microelectronic base operations (vacuum metal deposition and photolithography) for use in electrical engineering, electronics and semiconductor industries.

-The necessity of fast and efficient heat dissipation is one of the major problems of semiconductor devices and LED lamps.
-One way to solve the problem – the use in the manufacture of circuit boards the selective stepwise oxidation of aluminum.
+The necessity of fast and efficient heat dissipation is one of the major problems of semiconductor and power electronics devices.
+One way to solve the problem is to use circuit boards with the selective stepwise oxidation of aluminum.
 Substrates manufactured with thу patented al oxide technology are made of two main parts: aluminum base and dielectric layer with nanopourous structure.
 Thу metal-based high thermal conductivity material creates the considerable competitive advantage of these substrates over those made with traditional technology.